Above all, engine sealing is critical, to keep things sealed and separated within an engine.

 - Multi-Layer Steel (MLS)

-Today (MLS) gaskets remain the automotive industry’s preferred method of sealing the cylinder head and block.
+Consequently, Today (MLS) gaskets remain the automotive industry’s, preferred method of sealing the cylinder head and block.

 Head Gasket Failures

-So, With most OEMs choosing to use aluminum; rather than iron cylinder heads the chance of a gasket failure is increased.
-Even though aluminum is lighter than iron; it has a much greater thermal expansion rate.
+So, with most OEMs choosing to use aluminum; rather than iron cylinder heads, the chance of a gasket failure is increased.
+Even though aluminum is lighter than iron, it has a much greater, thermal expansion rate.
 As a result, creating more stress on the head gasket.
-As a result, Engine manufacturers have responded to this by adding; a non-stick coating; such as Teflon or some other type of; slick coating to the surface of the head gasket.

 Thank You !